metaplex-foundation/docs/docs/candy-machine-v2/05-CreatingCandyMachine.md

 :::info
 It is common to receive `signatureUnsubscribe error: Invalid subscription id.` messages.
 This is not an error that affects the upload.

-The upload is a network-intense command, in particular when dealing with larger collections.
+The upload is a network-intensive command, in particular when dealing with larger collections.
 We highly recommend using a custom RPC, which can be specified by the switch `--rpc-url <string>` in the `upload` command.
+You can find a list of custom RPC services in our [community docs](../community.md#RPC).
 :::

 The command also outputs the Candy Machine PublicKey, which you can verify on the [Solana Explorer](https://explorer.solana.com):